-We’re living through a turbulent and unknowable time where all aspects of life are shifting.
-What was once clear is now murky, and nothing is certain anymore.
 For many of us, the first thing to go was our enjoyment of simple pleasures like reading (myself included).
 Where did all that happy reading go?
 Many of us need to remember how to enjoy reading once more.

 It may not even be a product of the times.
 Maybe your love for reading vanished when you had bills to pay and adult life starting creeping in.
 Maybe yours is the story of a childhood bookworm, but now you simply don’t have the time or the will to enjoy reading again.

 You need to enjoy reading again before you can challenge yourself and experiment beyond the borders of your comfort zone.
 So, with that out of the way, here are a few books that will help you enjoy reading again.

 Quick note: Every reader is different, and tastes are complex.
 So, I’ve done my best to incorporate books from a wide spectrum of fiction and non-fiction.
 Whatever your tastes, there should be a book here for you.
 Happy reading!

 Want a gripping classic novel?
+Read Frankenstein

 Frankenstein is, straight up, my favourite novel.
 That’s not why it’s on this list, though.
 It’s here because I grew up reading a lot of genre fiction (mostly sci-fi and fantasy) and when I wanted to dig into classic literature, Frankenstein was my gateway.

 Most importantly, though, it is written with an intense amount of poetic language that melts into your mind like butter.
 Two hundred years have passed since Shelley wrote this genius novel, and it is as gripping and unputdownable as it ever was.

 Want enthralling and eye-opening non-fiction?
+Read Sapiens

 While it was Frankenstein that led me to classic literature, it was Yuval Noah Harari’s Sapiens that led me to history books.
 Until this book, the only non-fiction I had read were memoirs and travelogues.
 Sapiens had me falling hard in love with history books.

 Sapiens covers the entire span of human existence, and it peppers this history with incredible facts that end up nestling themselves comfortably in your mind for the rest of your life, like how the concept of money began, or what forms the written word once took (knots on a rope).

 Every line is beautiful: Read The Picture of Dorian Gray

 There may not be a more poetically, beautifully written book.
 Oscar Wilde seems to have owned a key to a door which led him through a secret route through the English language.
 He selected and manipulated our language’s 26 letters like no other writer before or after.

 The Picture of Dorian Gray is also a slender novel that can be enjoyed in a couple of days.
 Its story is one of beauty and sorrow and so much human fallacy.
 It’s a very personal tale that will have you falling in love with reading again as both the story and the language captivates like no other book can.

 Truly absorbing fantasy: Read The Name of the Wind

 Here’s a fantasy epic on a small and intimate scale.
 It’s a book for YA fans breaking into adult fantasy.
 It’s a poetically written book of book ideas for fans of literary fiction.
 It feeds off the classic fantasy of old and pushes the genre into a whole new space.

 The book covers the entire spectrum of human emotion, with one chapter so funny it had me laughing in such intense hysterics I had to put it down.
 This book is the full package.
 It does everything right.
 It’s perfect.
 This is happy reading at its finest.

-The most fun adventure novel:
+The most fun adventure novel: Read Retribution Falls

 If you want a series of adventure books that live up to the capers and hijinks of Firefly and the personal drama of The Mandalorian, Chris Wooding’s Ketty Jay series is for you.
 And that begins with Retribution Falls.